Except for FullWeight Black, Batch 5 Fabric is now being made into garments.

 Batch 5 greasy was scoured (cleaned) at Bollman Industries in Texas.
 Batch 5 weighed 9835 pounds (4460 kg) "dirty" and weighed 5757 pounds (2611 kg) after scouring, for a yield of 58%.
 This means that 42% of the weight of the fleece was wool grease (lanolin), dirt, twigs, vegetable matter and other debris.
 This is actually a very high yield.

 Batch 5 will include FullWeight Fabrics (Drab, Duff and Lynx Pattern) and MidWeight Drab Fabric.
-Batch 5 will not include MidWeight Lynx Fabric, and at present does not include FullWeight Black because although the Black Yarn was spun, it was not woven into Fabric due to virus shutdowns.
+Batch 5 will not include MidWeight Lynx Fabric, and will eventually include FullWeight Black as mentioned above.

 From Bollman Industries, Batch 5 was shipped to American Woolen Company in Connecticut in May of 2019.
 In January of 2019, Debby and I visited AWC and were very favorably impressed with the people and with their experience.
 AWC is a very old company, and for many years had been operated by Loro Piana, the 200-year old Italian family company renowned for luxury textiles.
 We loved the idea that Loro Piana's luxury could be matched with our hardcore performance.
 And indeed, AWC, working with Pennsylvania's great Material Technology and Logistics (MTL) for the weaving, produced a small amount of marvelous Fabric in November 2019.
 AWC also made us very happy by bringing in Rob Stuart, who has been our Fabric Engineer since before we had fabric.